skip to content

 Innovation

-CeRDI’s expertise across knowledge management, spatial mapping, data interoperability and participatory geographic information system are all areas fundamental to Precision Agriculture.
-This partnership will provide us with access to highly experienced researchers, technologists, and social scientists.
-Together we will work to improve farm productivity and profitability while growing Precision Agriculture services.
+CeRDI's expertise across knowledge management, spatial mapping, data interoperability and participatory geographic information systems are all areas fundamental to Precision Agriculture.
+This partnership provides access to highly experienced researchers, technologists, and social scientists working together to improve farm productivity and profitability while advancing precision agriculture services.

 Approach

-The research collaboration with Precision Agriculture will provide an exemplar of how research impact can be fostered through long-term research collaboration with industry.
-The partnership between Precision Agriculture and CeRDI will involve a series of applied, real-world projects focused on advancing agribusiness decision making through data, insight, and action.
+The research collaboration with Precision Agriculture provides an exemplar of how research impact can be fostered through long-term research collaboration with industry.
+The partnership between Precision Agriculture and CeRDI involves a series of applied, real-world projects focused on advancing agribusiness decision making through data, insight, and action.

 Back to Top